 Dive Sites and Areas of Costa Rica

-The Pacific coast in particular boasts a number of great dive sites, home to the full range of tropical coral and fish species.
+The Pacific coast, in particular, boasts a number of great dive sites, home to the full range of tropical coral and fish species.
 Liveaboard cruises allow exploration of a vast majority of these during a single trip.

-With some of the clearest waters in Central America, Cano Island, off the south pacific coast of Costa Rica, is a tropical playground for all manner of species, in particular various different reef sharks which frequent the area constantly.
+With some of the clearest waters in Central America, Cano Island, off the south Pacific coast of Costa Rica, is a tropical playground for all manner of species, in particular various different reef sharks which frequent the area constantly.

-The Bat Islands are accessed by a visit to Guanacaste bay in the north west of the country, and have some of the best conditions for diving in Costa Rica.
+The Bat Islands are accessed by a visit to Guanacaste bay in the north west of the country and have some of the best conditions for diving in Costa Rica.
 Diving is all year round, and due to the isolated position is rarely visited, allowing divers to enjoy Mantas, Turtles, Sharks, Dolphins and Whales in relative peace.

-Probably THE place to dive, and on all liveaboard itineraries in Costa Rica, is the site of Bajo Alcyone - within the Cocos Islands.
+Probably THE place to dive, and on all liveaboard itineraries in Costa Rica, is the site of Bajo Alcyone - within Cocos Island.
 It's here that the famous elegant scalloped Hammerhead Sharks can be seen - it's unlikely that you'll visit anywhere else in the world that has a better chance of viewing these odd, yet beautiful creatures.

 When To Go

-Due to it's position near the equator, diving at Costa Rica's best sites is possible year round.
+Due to its position near the equator, diving at Costa Rica's best sites is possible year round.
 There are slight seasonal differences - the dry season is from December to May, thus offering calmer seas and the best visibility.
 In the rainy season from June to December, the visibility is normally slightly less (although still commonly up to 25 metres!), but the increase in plankton can result in higher numbers of sharks, whales, and other marine life.
 Water temperature on average is a pleasant 28 degrees Celsius.